CompTools/PS2-the-git-club/README.md

 CLT |
 MIA |

+#The following three lines of code count the total number of flights, total number of flights delayed greater than fifteen minutes, and #the total number of flights delayed due to weather from GNV to ATL.

 ATL
 awk 'BEGIN{FS=","} $3 ~ /"GNV"/' flights.May2017-Apr2018.csv | awk 'BEGIN{FS=","} $7 ~ /"ATL"/' | wc -l = 1476